mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Setup
 If the combatants are all unprepared for combat, then each person rolls 2d6 and adds their Dexterity DM to determine starting Initiative.
-Initiative measures a character’s speed, but also his understanding and control of the battlefield.
+Initiative measures a character's speed, but also his understanding and control of the battlefield.
 Initiative determines the order that characters act in, but it can also be spent to react to events.
 If some of the combatants are ready for combat and some are not,